Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \end{thm}

-We proved \rref{thm:waypoint} using \KeYmaera.
-In this proof, we need a variant that characterizes what it means to make progress towards reaching the goal region \cite{DBLP:journals/jar/Platzer08}.
-This induction principle for liveness is dual to a loop invariant for proving safety properties about loops by induction.
+\begin{proof} We proved \rref{thm:waypoint} using \KeYmaeraX.
+Instead of an invariant characterizing what does not change, we now need a variant characterizing what it means to make progress towards reaching the goal region \cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/Platzer12a}.
 If the progress measure indicates the goal would be reachable with $n$ iterations of the main loop of \rref{model:waypoint}, then we have to show that by executing the loop once we can get to a state where the progress measure indicates the goal would be reachable in the remaining $n-1$ loop iterations.